ondrejsevcik/knowledge-base/books/fluent-forever.md

 6. Whatch a full season of a dubbed TV show, reading episode summaries in your target language ahead of time.
 7. Get a ton of speech practice

+## A Guide to the Flash Cards tha will teach you your language

+- Use pictures insead of translations
+- Leave little remainders of those memories onyour cards (Paris, 2017).
+This will make your review proecss much more enjoyable and much more effective

+### The Basic Design Principles

+- Use each flash card as memorable as possible by linking sounds, spellings, concepts and personal connections
+- Many simple cards are better than a few comples cards.
+- Always ask for one correct answer at a time.
+- When a flash card asks you a question with more than one right answer, accept any right answer.
+- If you're having a hard time with a specific concept, then by all means add adiditional cards that put a slightly different spion on closely related information.

+### How to make them, how to review them